PLBMR/mentalHealthDataAnalysis/osmiMentalHealthInTech/reports/secondBlogPost/draft/draftBlogPost.md

 be more likely to feel a sense of strong support over mental health in the workplace.
 The likely narrative about this is that larger companies may have the financial resources that smaller companies don't have to better support mental health in the workplace.
-That being said, this doesn't account for some of the taboos that exist about mental health when considering the opinions of colleagues and supervisors of a worker.
+This doesn't account for some of the taboos that exist about mental health when considering the opinions of colleagues and supervisors of a worker.
 It's also important to note that larger companies may have bureaucratic structures in place that would prevent